Research

 Selected Ongoing Projects

-- Evidential OOD detection using misclassification cost through information-theoretic regularization
+- Evidential OOD detection using misclassification cost through regularization

 Uncertainty Quantification in Language Models Using Adaptive Conformal Semantic Entropy